← Illusions of Work

 She was thirty-one when the rewrite started and thirty-four when it was quietly abandoned.

-Katrin joined as the second senior engineer.
-She knew the legacy system better than anyone except the contractor who had left the previous autumn.
-The monolith was genuinely painful.
-Deployments required a four-hour maintenance window.
-A schema change needed sign-off from two teams that no longer existed in the organisation chart, routed through a governance function that reviewed changes it could not evaluate.
-Three incidents in a single quarter had been caused by the same race condition in the payment reconciliation path, each time patched differently because no one could hold the full system in their head long enough to fix it properly.
+The platform was called Horizon, and the brief was to replace the claims management system, a fifteen-year-old monolith, with a modern event-driven architecture that would “future-proof the business.”
+The senior engineer joined as the second on the rewrite, and she knew the legacy system better than anyone except the contractor who had left the previous autumn.
+The monolith was genuinely painful, and three incidents in a single quarter traced to the same race condition in the payment reconciliation path, each patched differently because no one could hold the full system in their head long enough to fix it properly.

 ...